 |Read feedback on NLP hypnotherapy Gold Coast Qld|

+Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone or Skype session.
 If you want to help people quit cigarettes and marijuana, get off drugs, stop drinking alcohol, stop gambling, manage anger, deal with anxiety and build confidence, heal eating disorders, lose weight, improve their business and become the best version of themself then the NLP Meta Model gives you a linguistic tool to get to the heart of the matter quickly.
-NLP Hypnotherapy Gold Coast.
-Neuro Linguistic Programming - online tuition available.
+NLP Hypnotherapy Gold Coast, Robina.
+Neuro Linguistic Programming - NLP online tuition available on Skype.

 In this article I am going to give you a quick introduction to the NLP Meta Model.
 I have a thirty year background in NLP, Hypnotherapy and Meditation – and if there is only one thing out of all of that, that I could leave you with then it would have to be the NLP Meta Model.
 The Meta Model is the most powerful linguistic tool that is available to mankind.
 It gives you the power to challenge everything for the truth.
 You sometimes hear people say that knowledge is power yet knowledge ‘aint’ worth shit unless you can apply it – and then what if that knowledge is just not true?
 The application of that knowledge is going to take you in the wrong direction.